srazzak/tree-sitter-mdx/README.md

 # tree-sitter-mdx

 > [!NOTE]
 > This is still a WIP.
-See TODO below for what needs to be covered.
+See Todo below for what needs to be covered.

 MDX grammar for tree-sitter.
 Re-uses the existing Markdown and JavaScript grammars.